Umuzi-org/ACN-syllabus/content/k8s/fluxcd/helmrepository/_index.md

   - sources
 ```

-Wait for the kustomization to apply and check if you can see the helmrepository&#x20;
+Wait for the kustomization to apply and check if you can see the helmrepository

 ```
 kubectl -n flux-system get helmrepository